tarkov-database/docs/src/api/authentication.md

 ```

 ## Refresh A Token
-Every token has a fixed lifetime of **30 minutes**, after which time it must be refreshed.
+Every token has a fixed lifetime, after which time it must be refreshed.
 To get a new fresh token, a `GET` request to the `/token` endpoint must be made with a previous valid token.

-*There is a possibility that the lifetime of tokens will change in the future.
-Therefore, it's recommended to automatically check the expiration time of each token*

 ### **GET** `/token`